iSabyasachi/project-2024/rxjs-practice/README.md

    ```

 10. **Replay Last Emitted Value with `shareReplay`**
-    Use `shareReplay` to create a shared observable that replays the last emitted value to new subscribers.
+    Use `shareReplay` to create a shared observable that replays the last
+    emitted value to new subscribers.

-    ##### Code Implementation for Replay Last Emitted Value with `shareReplay`
+    ##### Code Implementation: Replay Last Emitted Value with `shareReplay`

-    The following implementation demonstrates how to use `shareReplay` to share an observable among multiple subscribers while replaying the last three emitted values:
+    The following implementation demonstrates how to use `shareReplay` to share
+    an observable among multiple subscribers while replaying the last three
+    emitted values:

     ```typescript
     import { interval } from 'rxjs';